What you need to become a member

 For the annual Messiah concert, if you wish to use your own score, it needs to be the New Novello Choral Edition edited by Watkins Shaw.

 As we are keen to be as inclusive as possible, we aim to keep our subscription relatively low compared to many other choirs.
-Therefore, in order to put on an ambitious programme of concerts, we also engage in various fund-raising enterprises, including a weekly raffle at rehearsals for which members donate prizes.
+Therefore, in order to put on an ambitious programme of concerts, we also engage in various fund-raising enterprises, including a weekly optional donation of a pound.

 If you would like to participate in these activities, it would be much appreciated.
 We also hope that our members will be active in promoting our concerts and selling tickets.

 Rehearsals for each season start at the beginning of September and end in June after our summer concert.